 Pre-Class Instructions:

 1. Download the Liturgical Calendar Puzzle and print it on the magnetic sheets.
 If you do not want to use this puzzle, use any image that will compliment your lesson, and that can be made into a puzzle.
-One magnetic puzzle image will be needed for each team.
+One magnetic puzzle image will be needed for each team.2.
+Download and print the trivia questions (on regular printer paper).
+Alternatively, any biblical questions may be used.

 3. Cut the calendar (or other image) out - piece by piece.